PRINTMAKING relief printing

 Jost Amman - Woodcut illustrations to Ovid's Metamorphoses of 1580

 Wood cutting quickly developed through, for example, the work of Albrecht Dürer, into a sophisticated art form.
-This volume sixteenth century volume of Ovid is full of tiny woodcut illustrations that have been finely cut to achieve the effect of both line and tone.
+This sixteenth century volume of Ovid, illustrated by Jost Amman, is full of tiny woodcut illustrations that have been finely cut to achieve the effect of both line and tone.

 WOODCUT

-Traditionally, in order to create a wood block suitable for printing, the wood from a fruit tree was used and the block itself was cut along the "plank" so that the formschneider or woodcutter was cutting along the grain of the wood.
-This example was cut in pear wood.
+The wood from a fruit tree, such as pear or cherry was traditionally used for a woodcut, the block itself was cut along the "plank" so that the formschneider or woodcutter was cutting along the grain of the wood.
+This example below was cut in pear wood.

 The earliest known European woodcut prints date from the late fourteenth century but prints were being made much earlier than this in China and surrounding countries.